 But among these, this gruesome depiction of an ogre eating children stands out from the rest, but what meaning it holds is unknown.

 Though the true motivation behind the building of this statue may have been lost to the ages, historians have been able to come up with a number of plausible theories as to why someone would enact such a macabre sculpture in their city center.

 One such theory is that the statue was erected as a warning to the Jewish community of Bern that lived there at the time.

-During the Middle Ages, blood libels, or anti-semitic rumors that Jewish people engaged in the human sacrifice and cannibalism of Christian children, an accusation that persists to this day.
+During the Middle Ages, blood libels — or anti-semitic rumors that Jewish people engaged in the human sacrifice and cannibalism of Christian children — were seen as a threat to Christian communities, an accusation that persists to this day.
 According to this theory, the Kindlifresserbrunnen represents a Jewish man eating Christian children.

 This representation is further supported by the fact that the hat worn by the ogre in the statue resembles a Judenhut, a hat that Medieval governments required Jews to wear outside of their ghettos to identify themselves.

 Another theory is that the statue is meant to depict Cronus, a Titan from Greek mythology who was the father of the gods.
 Cronus, who was afraid his children would overthrow him, ate each one of them as they were born.
 Only Zeus escaped his clutches and freed his brothers from their father’s stomach.

 Cronus was a popular deity to depict during the late-Middle Ages, and inspired a number of deeply disturbing works of art.